unahouExosite/docs/README.md

 * [UDP Single Shot API](https://developers.exosite.com/display/DEV/UDP+Single+Shot) - very low bandwidth and overhead API for writing to a single dataport
 * [Commander API](https://developers.exosite.com/display/DEV/Commander+API) - XMPP chat interface for reading and writing data from an IM client
 * [Scripting API](https://developers.exosite.com/display/DEV/Scripting+API) - API providing access to the One Platform from Lua script

+### API Improvement

+Please tell us how we can make the API better.
+If you have a specific feature request or if you found a bug, please use GitHub issues.
+Fork these docs and send a pull request with improvements.
+Thanks!